 - Enjoy a pint (or three) at Viktualienmarkt, an extensive farmer’s market and beer garden.

-- Take a trip to the Hofbrahaus, the most famous beer hall in the world.
+- Take a trip to one of Munich’s famous beer halls.

 - Count down to the best year yet as you celebrate New Year's with your fellow travelers.